SarojTryingNew/fileandfoldercompare/README.md

 3. Click "Compare Files"
 4. Analyze duplicate files across different directories

+### Multi-Delete Feature (Available in All Compare Tools)

+**Available in:**
+- Duplicate Folder Finder
+- Multi-Folder Compare
+- Duplicate File Finder
+- Multi-File Compare

+**How to Use Multi-Delete:**

+1. **Select Items:**
+   - Click individual checkboxes next to files/folders to select them
+   - Click the group checkbox to select all items in that duplicate group
+   - Multiple selection works across all groups

+2. **Delete Multiple Items:**
+   - Once items are selected, a selection toolbar appears at the top
+   - Shows count of selected items
+   - Click "🗑 Delete Selected" button
+   - Confirm the deletion in the dialog box

+3. **Clear Selection:**
+   - Click "Clear Selection" button in the toolbar
+   - Removes all selections without deleting

+4. **Visual Feedback:**
+   - Selected rows are highlighted with light blue background
+   - Selection count is displayed in real-time
+   - Individual delete buttons still available for single item deletion

 ## API Endpoints

 The backend server exposes the following REST API endpoints: